jamezrin/gatsby-themes/sites/elevator-pitch/content/elevator-pitch/screens/5___software-engineer.md

-# I've created a couple of starters for Gatsby.
+# Now I work at Gatsby.js

-And now I work at Gatsby.js as a Software Engineer.
+as a Software Engineer.